John Hathorne: In popular culture

 Hathorne is featured in Arthur Miller's play The Crucible (and its film adaptations).
 Robert Breuler portrays him in The Crucible (1996 film).

 Hathorne is the judge appointed by Mr. Scratch at the trial in Stephen Vincent Benét's story "The Devil and Daniel Webster", where he is described as "a tall man, soberly clad in Puritan garb, with the burning gaze of the fanatic."
 In the 1941 film version, he was portrayed by H.B.
 Warner.
 In Henry Wadsworth Longfellow's play Giles Corey of the Salem Farms, Hathorne is shown debating Cotton Mather on the nature of witchcraft and presiding over hearings in which Giles Corey refuses to enter a plea (in both the real trial and Longfellow's work, Corey was crushed to death for this refusal).

 The horror film The Lords of Salem features a witch-hunting reverend named John Hawthorne.

 Hathorne is featured in Alice Hoffman's book Magic Lessons (prequel to Practical Magic), where the protagonist Maria Owens first meets him in Curaçao, West Indies and later in Salem, Massachusetts.

+In the upcoming video game Deadlock, the character Vindicta was killed in the Salem Witch Trials by Hathorne and returns years later as a ghost to kill one of Hathorne's descendants.